electric-sql/pglite/docs/docs/sync.md

 - `shapeKey: string`<br>
   Optional identifier for the shape subscription - if provided the stream state will be persisted along with the data in order to allow resuming the stream between sessions.

+- `useCopy: boolean`<br>
+  Whether to use the `COPY FROM` command to insert the initial data, defaults to `false`.
+This process may be faster than inserting row by row as it combines the inserts into a CSV to be passed to Postgres.

 The returned `shape` object from the `syncShapeToTable` call has the following methods:

 - `isUpToDate: boolean`<br>